LesFerch/WinSetView/README.md

 ### Install Using Setup Program

 You may also install WinSetView, so that it appears in your list of installed apps, by using the installer, `WinSetView-Setup.exe`, found on the Releases page (and linked to above).
+This option requires **administrator** access.
+The portable install can be done by any user.

 ## How to Use